Ways to Get RSEI Results

 Other RSEI results products to download

 RSEI Queries.
 A small Microsoft Access database containing sample queries that allow users to extract data directly from the facility-level RSEI tables, which are distributed in separate relational database.
 Users must have Microsoft Access 2007 or later, at least 2 GB RAM and at least 4 GB of hard drive space.
 RSEI Queries is for users already familiar with RSEI and Access, who have specific data needs that are not met with EasyRSEI, and who know generally which datasets they want.
 Click the link below to download a zipped file containing both databases and a help function with additional information on how to access the data.
-RSEI Queries V2.3.6 contains TRI data from 1988 through 2016, as frozen in the fall of 2017 for the TRI National Analysis dataset.
+RSEI Queries V2.3.8 contains TRI data from 1988 through 2018, as frozen in the fall of 2019 for the TRI National Analysis dataset.
+RSEI Queries is available on the RSEI ftp site.

 RSEI CSV files.This is the same facility-level data as in RSEI Queries, but the format is a series of comma delimited (CSV) files.
-The RSEI data dictionary describes each table and field.
-RSEI CSV files are available on the RSEI ftp site and the RSEI site in the Amazon Public Data Sets program.Exit
+The RSEI data dictionary describes each table and field, and contains links to download each table in CSV and Microsoft Excel formats.
+RSEI CSV files are also available on the RSEI ftp site.

 RSEI crosswalks and shapefiles.
 RSEI crosswalks allow you to transpose data from the RSEI grid to Census blocks, and shapefiles provide grid geometry for mapping microdata.
 Both sets of files are available on the RSEI ftp site.